 I’ve been more and more convinced by the mind-body literature out there that suggests we consider the emotional factors that could be contributing to our body having trouble in some way.
 So I gave it a try…

 As I walked along the sidewalk, I put my attention on my throbbing head and thought “what’s bothering me?”
 And as so often happens, no feeling came to mind at all.
 But thoughts about the NPR story I’d just heard on the potential impacts of the Covid-19 situation did.

 Still I didn’t feel any feelings about it per se.
 I noticed my self-talk voice commenting that I was kind of impressed that I am not freaking out more, since I’ll admit to a mild cleanliness obsession that far predates this.
-(I have never forgotten the micro-biological standards of cleanliness we learned in biology class)

 So I slowed down, and used a micro-mindful technique I teach to clients:

 I kept my attention on my headache, and “tried on” the feeling of fear.

 These days I think this “trying on a feeling” strategy is more and more necessary as there is so much more competition for our attention from the outside world.

 When I tried on the feeling of fear, low and behold, something inside of me softened.
 The thought “I am afraid … but we’ll figure this out” came up next.

 And that felt better.
 My compassionate AND strong voice engaged and let me acknowledge that yes, I am scared about all of this stuff, as we all are.
 I am scared.